1 of 6 Blenheim Tri – reflecting

-My opening race of the season and one that I had hoped to participate in last year, but due to injury had to drop out.
+My opening race of the season, first of six this season, and one that I had hoped to participate in last year, but due to injury had to drop out.
 Pleasingly this year, despite the wrist problem, I felt on good form and took the drive over to Oxfordshire…

 As some of you may know I still struggle with the concept of early morning starts.
 So it was with much pleasure that I read my start time of 13:20.
 Result before I have even started… Leisurely drive over with increasingly blue skies and temperature rising.
 The forecast was for a high of 26c and I believe it will have easily have been that.